bola-de-gude-12/docs/Continia Document Capture/Development and Administration/On-Premises/Deployment/Configuring the Continia File Service/Overview.md

 ---
-title: Overview of the Continia File Service
+title: Continia File Service for Document Capture
-date: 16-10-2023
+date: 26-09-2025
-description:
+description: Continia's storage type for local file systems and on-premises OCR.
 id: DC-123
 lang: en
 ---

-# Overview of the Continia File Service
+# Continia File Service

 The Continia File Service is a storage type that enables you to continue using local file system storage and on-premises OCR in Continia Document Capture while staying compliant with Microsoft's Business Central Universal Code initiative.